OSR2+ g90ak Edition - Extremely Limited Availability - $160 + Shipping - Dropping Monthly Starting in 2024

 Boring Stuff

-DOA policy - If there is damage in shipping to 3D printed parts, I will ship replacement parts via the most economical USPS method (may not be Priority class).
-Users will be responsible for installing themselves.
-If non-3D printed components such as servos or the logic board are not functioning, the user can attempt to repair the unit themselves, or return to myself for a refund of $160.
-The user is responsible for return shipping.
+DOA policy - If there is damage in shipping to 3D printed parts, I will ship replacement parts via the most economical shipping method.
+Users will be responsible for installing replacement parts themselves.
+If non-3D printed components, such as servos or the logic board are not functioning, the user can attempt to repair the unit themselves, or return to myself for a full refund minus original shipping fees.
+The user is also responsible for return shipping and appropriate packaging.
 The user is responsible for reporting DOA units within 10 days of package receipt.
 DOA policy only applies to unused units.
 Returned units showing evidence of wear will be discarded and no refund will be provided.
 This is a health concern as well as a policy.

 Warranty policy - There is no warranty as I am not a business.
 Please look to other established retailers selling OSR units if this is an important factor.